 Requesting items on loan: applications procedure

-- The reason for the loan (exhibition, long-term loan)
+- The reason for the application (exhibition, long-term loan)

-- A specified list of objects with inventory numbers
+- List of requested objects with inventory numbers

-- A facility report for the museum or institution
+- A recent facility report of the borrowing institution including information about display cases

 If no facility report is available, or certain points of information are missing, the following should be included: